-I. GENERAL INFORMATION Name Titagarh Wagons Limited Nature of industry Rail Rolling Stock, Defence, Shipbuilding, Heavy Engineering and Infrastructure Date or expected date of commencement of commercial production Existing Company, already commenced from 11/07/1997 In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus Existing Company - Not Applicable Financial performance based on Rs. in Lakhs given indicators 2021-22 2020-21 2019-20 Sales 1,47,479.43 1,02,578.50 1,48,421.49 Net Profit/(Loss) 7,940.62 5,027.56 (7,992.49) Foreign investments or collaborations, if any None as at 31st March ı, 2022.
-II .
-INFORMATION ABO UT THE MANAGERIAL PERSONNEL Name Shri Prithish Chowdha ry Background details Shri Prithish Chowdhary aged 21 years, is a qualified International Baccalaureate from Le Rosey Institut, Geneva.
+I. GEN ERAL INFORMATION Name Titagarh Wagons Limited Nature of industry Rail Rolling Stock, Def Rail Rolling Stock, Defence, Shipbuilding, Heavy Engineering and Infrastructure Date or expected date of commencement of commercial production Existing Company, already commenced from 11/07/1997 In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus Existing Company - No ot Applicable Financial performance based on Rs. in Lakhs given indicators 2021-22 2020-21 2019-20 Sales 1,47,479.43 1,02,578.50 1,48,421.49 Net Profit/(Loss) 7,940.62 5,027.56 (7,992.49) Foreign investments or collaborations, if any None as at 31st March ı, 2022.
+I I. INFORMATION ABO UT THE MANAGERIAL PERSONNEL Name Shri Prithish Chowdha ry Background details Shri Prithish Chowdhary aged 21 years, is a qualified International Baccalaureate from Le Rosey Institut, Geneva.
 He was associated with the Company as Vice President from 1st July, 2019 for about 17 months and subsequently has been appointed as Non-Executive Director w.e.f.
 1st January, 2021.
 Past remuneration Shri Prithish Chowdhary as Non-Executive Director was not entitled for any remuneration, except sitting fees for attending Board/ Committee meetings and/or commission as may be decided by the Board from time to time in accordance with the applicable provisions of the Companies Act, 2013.
-Recognition or awards Chairman, Manufacturing -Council East- ASSOCHAM Job profile and his suitability He has in the past few years already gained insight into the business areas in which the Company operates.
+Recognition or awards Chairman, Manufactur Chairman, Manufacturing -Council East- ASSOCHAM Job profile and his suitability He has in the past few years already gained insight into the business areas in which the Company operates.
 Remuneration proposed Rs.
+60 Lakhs per annu Rs.
 60 Lakhs per annum.
-Comparative remuneration profile with respect to industry, size of the company, profile of the position and person (in case of expatriates the relevant details would be w.r.t. the country of his origin) necessitated due to complexities of business and other aspects.
-Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel, if any Shri Prithish Chowdhary, Director (Marketing and Business Development) and Shri Umesh Chowdhary, Vice Chairman & Managing Director, and Smt.
-Rashmi Chowdhary, Non-Executive Director are related to each other and also related to Shri J P Chowdhary, Executive Chairman of the Company.
+Comparative remuneration profile with respect to industry, size of the company, profile of the position and person (in case of expatriates the relevant details would be w.r.t. the country of his origin) necessitated due to co ration is comparable wit omplexities of business a wn by the peers and is Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel, if any Chowdhary, Vice Chair ary, Director (Marketing man & Managing Directo each other and also relat or, and Smt.
+Rashmi Cho wdhary, Non-Executive